Estimated reading time: 5 minutes

 After the exhibition, all of us had a picnic outside, followed by spending some time in the park.

-My son and I had a great day out at the Interactive Science Exhibition.
+My son and I, and friends had a great day out at the Interactive Science Exhibition.